OuShin11/Point-Cloud-Registration-from-Scratch-ICP-KD-Tree-Implemented-with-NumPy/README.md

 - Supports 600k+ points with optimized memory usage
 - Trimmed ICP for robustness against noise and outliers

+## 🧠Professional Statements
+This repository demonstrates the same pipeline I developed during an internship, where I achieved efficient registration of 600k+ point clouds.
+Due to NDA/Confidentiality, the original dataset cannot be included here.

 ## 📈 Performance
 | Method | Runtime | Speedup |
 |--------|---------|---------|